emojicode/emojicode.github.io/src/reference/callables.md

 $closure$-> 🍇 [$arguments$] [$return-type$] $statements$ 🍉
 ```

-Example:
+We can define a very simple closure that does not capture any context like this:

 ```
-🍦 greet 🍇 name 🔡 ➡️ 🔡
+🍇 name 🔡
-  🍮 out 🔤🔤

-  🔂 i ⏩ ➖ 🐔 name 1 -1 🍇
-    🍮 out 📝 out 🍺 🐽 name i
-  🍉

-  🍎 out
-🍉
+  😀 🍪🔤It is a plesaure to welcome the honorable 🔤 name🍪 ❗️ 🍉 ➡️ greet

-😀🍭 greet 🔤Franz🔤
+greet ⁉️ 🔤Linda🔤❗️
 ```

-The above is a very simple example of a closure that simply reverses a given
-string and will output:
+Running this code would print:

 ```
-znarF
+It is a plesaure to welcome the honorable Linda
 ```

+### Capturing Variables

 Let’s take a look at a more advanced use of a closure:

 ```
+🐇 🍤 🍇
-🐇🐖 🙋 name 🔡 ➡️ 🍇🔢➡️🔡🍉 🍇
+  🐇❗️ 🙋 name 🔡 ➡️ 🍇🔢➡️🔡🍉 🍇
-  🍎 🍇 hour 🔢 ➡️ 🔡
+    ↩️ 🍇 hour 🔢 ➡️ 🔡
-    🍊 😛 hour 12 🍇
+      🍊 hour 🙌 12 🍇
-      🍎 🍪 🔤Have a good lunch, 🔤 name🍪
+        ↩️ 🍪 🔤Have a good lunch, 🔤 name🍪
       🍉
-    🍎 🍪 🔤Hello, 🔤 name🍪
+      ↩️ 🍪 🔤Hello, 🔤 name🍪
+    🍉
   🍉
 🍉
 ```